emmahsax/Introduction-to-LightTable/README.md

 > This will make the emmahsax/Introduction-to-LightTable repository, issues, pull requests, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions and comments read-only and disable any future comments.
 The repository can still be forked.

-To unarchive this project at any time, please reach out to me at https://emmasax.com/contact-me/.
+To unarchive this repository at any time, please reach out to me at https://emmasax.com/contact-me/.